 But, what is interesting and scary to think about is that their prison is our own backyard.
 We are living in their prison.
 We know that from other places in the Bible he is called the "prince of the power of the air," "the ruler of this world."
 And, we are among those he is ruling over, or were.
 There is one place that we will go to later that shows that we have been taken out of that, but we still have to deal with Satan being the ruler of this world, and that all of his demons live among us.

 I am going to go through Isaiah 14 verse by verse, or phrase by phrase, as I think needs comment and I want to begin with the middle of verse 12, where it calls him "Lucifer."

 Isaiah 14:12 ...O Lucifer, son of the morning...

 Lucifer is a Latin word.
 It is not a very good translation of the Hebrew word here.
 I am not exactly clear why Lucifer was even put in here.
 They needed a proper name, and so they used the Latin term.
 But, I do not know why the English translators kept "Lucifer" in there, because Lucifer was not his name.
 His name was Heylel.
 It means "brightness, or bright one, or shining one."
 He was an angel of great glory, or brightness.

 Lucifer means "light bringer, or light bearer."
 And, I guess it could be part of the definition of his name, but what I question is the need to use that term.
 Why did they not just translate it straight?

 I do not like the name Lucifer, if you had not figured that out yet.
 I think that it could change our approach to him somewhat.
-And, we surly should not call him Lucifer now.
-He is not a light bringer.
+We surely should not call him Lucifer now; he is not a light bringer.
 He is not a shining one in terms of God's glory.
 That was his name then, and should only be properly applied to him before his fall, if you should use it at all.
 Heylel would be better.

 Notice Ephesians 6:12 (just to back up this point that he is no longer bright, or no longer of the light):